 HOT SEAT GUESTS

-The RC may request a boat to carry a hot seat guest during races.
+The Race Committee (RC) may request a boat to carry a hot seat guest during races.

 ELIGIBILITY, ENTRY FEES AND REGISTRATION

-The event is open M32 Catamarans.
+The event is open to M32 Catamarans.
 The OA may restrict the number of entries.

 To apply for invitation and entry documents can be found at https://yachtscoring.com/emenu.cfm?eID=4098 or contact Dave Doucett, dave.doucett@astonharald.com.